pycroscopy/pyUSID/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~
 For the python novices by a python novice - **Nick Mostovych, Brown University**

-* Documentation and examples on this website are for the latest version of pyUSID.
+* Documentation and examples on this website are for the **latest** version of pyUSID.
 If something does not work as shown on this website,
   chances are that you may be using an older version of pyUSID.
 Follow the instructions to `update pyUSID to the latest version <./install.html#updating-pyUSID>`_
 * pyUSID has excellent documentation (+ examples too) for all functions.
 If you are ever confused with the usage of a
-  function or class and you can get help in numerous ways:
+  function or class, you can get help in numerous ways:

   * If you are using jupyter notebooks, just hit the ``Shift+Tab`` keys after typing the name of your function.
     See `this quick video <https://www.youtube.com/watch?v=TgqMK1SG7XI>`_ for a demo.